 Hire a Professional

 The best way to find the cold air leaks in your home is to have a professional perform a blower door test.
 During this procedure, they’ll depressurize your home by using a blower door fan.
-Once the air has been sucked out of your home, the technicians can enter and find any places where air is leaking in.
+Once the air has been sucked out of your home, the technicians can enter and find any places where the air is leaking in.
 Professionals can find many small leaks around utility and plumbing openings and electrical and gas devices.
 They’ll also take a look at areas associated with your telephone, air conditioner, basement, and attic.

 Trusted HVAC Experts